 Welcome!

 I'm a Graduate Teaching Assistant in the Department of Philosophy at Western Michigan University.
-My interests largely center around the history and philosophy of science, philosophy of physics, and metaphysics.
-Specific topics I am curious about are 17th and 18th Century natural philosophy (esp.
-Newton), the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and contemporary cosmological models.
-I'm also interested in public engagement in philosophy and science, teaching pedagogy, and feminist philosophy of science.
+My interests largely center around the history and philosophy of science and philosophy of physics.
+Specific topics I am curious about are 17th and 18th century natural philosophy (esp.
+Newton), the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and the history of spacetime and gravitational theories.
+I'm also interested in public engagement in science, teaching pedagogy, and feminist philosophy of science.

 I'm a Graduate Teaching Assistant in the Department of Philosophy at Western Michigan University.
-My interests largely center around the history and philosophy of science, philosophy of physics, and metaphysics.
-Specific topics I am curious about are 17th and 18th Century natural philosophy (esp.
-Newton), the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and contemporary cosmological models.
-I'm also interested in public engagement in philosophy and science, teaching pedagogy, and feminist philosophy of science.
+My interests largely center around the history and philosophy of science and philosophy of physics.
+Specific topics I am curious about are 17th and 18th century natural philosophy (esp.
+Newton), the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and the history of spacetime and gravitational theories.
+I'm also interested in public engagement in science, teaching pedagogy, and feminist philosophy of science.